-Financial analysis software is connected to the ERP and enables the finance team to further analyze and review large volumes of data.This software enables people to provide insights about the business that are hidden in standard reporting.
+Financial planning and analysis software is connected to the ERP and enables the finance team to further analyze and review large volumes of data as well as automate processes.This software enables people to provide insights about the business that are hidden in standard reporting and do day-to-day tasks faster.
 These insights can be anything from what products have performed well in the last quarter based on set profit margins to which customers have the highest cost-to-serve.

 Financial analysis software also typically enhances the reporting capability from the ERP in the form of financial statement creation and financial dashboards.
 Some ERP systems create financial reports but have limited customization.
 Most finance teams harness the financial data visualization tools to create a number of simple and visually appealing charts and graphs.
 These dashboards update automatically with new transactions and make sharing financial performance simple.

-Financial reporting and analysis is used to generate customized financial statements such as profit and loss (income) statements, balance sheets and cashflow updates.
-Often there is more functionality in this software than the ERP and statements are automated, so people can check financial performance at any time with up-to-date data.
+Financial reporting and analysis is used to generate customized financial statements such as profit and loss (income) statements, balance sheets and cash flow statements.
+Often there is more functionality in this software than the ERP and statements are automated, so people can check financial performance at any time with up-to-date data and embed a range of financial metrics like profitability, liquidity, leverage efficiency ratios.
 Finance teams are being relied on to provide greater analysis of a company’s financial health, so analysis tools that are compatible with current general ledger systems are used to examine the nuances of performance and uncover issues much earlier than at month-end.

 Financial dashboards are tools that show at a glance the top level performance of a business.
 The various widgets on a dashboard are often charts or gauges which help explain complex information.
 A dashboard allows the finance team to more readily share the financial performance of a business with the rest of the organization.
 Dashboards can be constructed any way desired but are often used as a simple way to see the big picture, incorporating all financial statements such as Profit and Loss (Income), Balance Sheet and Cashflow into one dynamic page.